BoZhuM/suffering.github.com/_posts/2013-04-05-learning-liquid-for-designers.md

 There are only Six data types.
 Very simple? isn't it?

-If you are interisted in JSON, vist this site: <http://www.json.org/>
+If you are interested in JSON, vist this site: <http://www.json.org/>

 The sever provid the data, render the data provided by you, this means do some logic control from code surrounded by \{\% \%\}, and replace something surrounded by \{\{\}\}.